Facebook Pixel Training Model | Western Kentucky University

 • A scholarly approach to their work

-• An awareness of significant challenges and trends within the field
+• Awareness of significant challenges and trends within their field

-• Awareness of and skill with individual and cultural diversity
+• Development of awareness, knowledge, and skills to support individual and cultural diversity

-• A continual examination of personal worldviews and their impact on professional functioning
+• Ongoing examination of personal worldviews and their impact on professional functioning

 • A healthy relationship between personal and professional life

-• And a sense of responsibility to contribute to the welfare of the profession and society.
+• A sense of responsibility to contribute to the welfare of the profession and society.